datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

        use_remote_address: false
    ```

-   After configuring the above `Module`, you will need to restart Ambassador for the changes to take effect.
+   After configuring the above `Module`, you will need to restart $productName$ for the changes to take effect.

 2. Use the proxy protocol